peteroupc/peteroupc.github.io/bernoulli.md

 1. Generate a uniform random variate between 0 and 1, call it _ret_.
 2. Set _u_ to point to the same value as _ret_, and set _k_ to 1.
-3. (In this and the next step, _v_ is created, which is the maximum of two uniform [0, 1] random variates.)
+3. (In this and the next step, _v_ is created, which is the maximum of two uniform random variates between 0 and 1.)
 Generate two uniform random variates between 0 and 1, call them _a_ and _b_.
 4. If _a_ is less than _b_, set _v_ to _b_.
 Otherwise, set _v_ to _a_.
 5. If _v_ is less than _u_, set _u_ to _v_, then add 1 to _k_, then go to step 3.
 6. If _k_ is odd[^25], return 1 if _ret_ is less than _x_, or 0 otherwise.
 (If _ret_ is implemented as a uniform PSRN, this comparison should be done via the **URandLessThanReal algorithm**, which is described in my [**article on PSRNs**](https://peteroupc.github.io/exporand.html).)